Counseling & Mental Health

 Nathan Rubin, ASW

-Areas of Expertise: Individuals, families, youth, depression, anxiety, addiction, trauma-informed care, LGBT, emotional development, and personality maturation.
+Areas of Clinical Focus: Individuals, families, youth, depression, anxiety, addiction, trauma-informed care, LGBT, emotional development, and personality maturation.

 Maneesh Saini, LMFT